smartlook/smartlook-ios-sdk/README.md

 The documentation for iOS SDK can be found at https://smartlook.github.io/docs/sdk/ios/

-This repository serves as issue tracker.
+This repository serves as an issue tracker.